TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Disable Versioning:

 Database Indexing: Ensure that all relevant columns (foreign keys, pid, deleted, hidden) are properly indexed.
-Missing indices can completely negate any PHP-level optimisations.
+Missing indices can negate all PHP-level optimisations.

 The Critical Strategy: Batch Processing

-The most vital optimisation is refactoring to batch processing.
-Approach:
+The most vital optimisation: Refactoring to batch processing.
+The approach:

 Atomicity with Transactions